vinicius77/mern_shopping_fundamentals/README.md

 ## DAY FOUR
 * REDUX CRASH COURSE - To better understanding how to use Redux in the next step of the project.
 * Supplementary hands-on video-tutorial to create a very simple React App from scratch that uses Redux.
-I have learned so far what are and how to use: Dispatches, Store, Actions.
+(You can find this project in my Github repository named learn-redux) I have learned so far what are and how to use: Dispatches, Store, Actions, Reducers and Provider.
 How to use Redux Dev Tools.